ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "What kind of calling?"

 Silviana stepped closer with the fluid grace of wind through branches, and Gond caught the scent of pine and lavender that seemed to cling to her.
 "The touch of Alanyi.
-Her power flows through this place like a river, and you..."
-She reached out as if to touch his face, her movements deliberate and unhurried, then stopped, her hand hovering inches from his skin.
+Her power flows through this place like a river, and you…" She reached out as if to touch his face, her movements deliberate and unhurried, then stopped, her hand hovering inches from his skin.
 "You are the source.
 I sense great gifts growing in you—some already awakened, others still sleeping, waiting for their time."

 Murmurs rippled through the crowd.
 Gond felt heat rise in his cheeks, uncomfortable with the scrutiny.
 "I don't know about gifts.
 I just do what I can to help."